-Heat 2 tbsp olive oil in skillet.
-Add tofu and 1/2 tsp garlic salt and sage.
+Heat 2 tablespoon olive oil in skillet.
+Add tofu and ½ teaspoon garlic salt and sage.
 Cook over medium high heat, turning frequently until tofu is just lightly browned.
 Remove from heat.

 In a 4 qt pot, cover diced potatoes in water.
 Cover with lid and bring to a boil for 5 - 7 minutes until just slightly tender (don't over cook).
 Drain water and set aside.